Obama ladislavii: Distribution

 Obama ladislavii is known to occur in the two southernmost Brazilian states, Santa Catarina and Rio Grande do Sul.
 It is found in both native and disturbed environments, including seasonal and moist forests, as well as in human-disturbed areas, such as gardens, parks and plantations.
 Among the forest formations in which it was recorded are Araucaria moist forest, Atlantic rainforest, and deciduous and semideciduous seasonal forests.

 Diet

 As most land planarians, O. ladislavii is a predator.
 In laboratory experiments, it has been shown to feed on land gastropods, including species of environmental and economic concern, such as Bradybaena similaris, Cornu aspersum and Deroceras laeve.
 It is able to detect a slime trail left by the gastropod on the substrate and follow it.

-Once finding the prey, the planarian tries to immobilize it by muscular force and, if it succeeds, it everts its pharynx and begins to consume the gastropod.
+Once finding the prey, the planarian can try to immobilize it by muscular force and, if it succeeds, it everts its pharynx and begins to consume the gastropod.
+In some cases, however, the planarian may not need to immobilize the prey; it can climb onto the shell, so that if the gastropod attempts escape, the planarian would be pulled along.
+When this occurs, the planarian can place its pharynx near the shell without the need for immobilization.
 In order to ingest snails and large slugs, O. ladislavii pierces the prey's body with its pharynx and sucks its contents, apparently after releasing digestive enzymes.
 Small slugs may be entirely sucked by the pharynx into the intestine.